America Saves Week – 5 Ways You Can Be Part of It!

 Let’s say you could trim just $10 a week off of your expenses.
 That is less than $1.50 a day, and if you saved that money throughout the year, you would end up with a nice wad of cash – $520 to be exact.
 If you took that money, threw it into a savings account or other investment vehicle that earned 5% interest, compounded monthly, you would have $2,323 after 30 years.
 That’s not bad for just trimming a measly ol’ $10 bucks a week!

 Now let’s say you did that again next year.
-Your original $520 would have turned into $547, and if you add another $520 onto it you’ll have $1,067.
+Your original $520 would have turned into $547, and if you add another $520 to it you’ll have $1,067.
 Using the same variables as above, in 29 years you’ll have $4,535.
 You can do the math to figure out the rest, but suffice to say, if you can save just $10 a week each year, in 30 years you’ll have a nice chunk of change.

-1. Coffee – drink less, make your own, or (if your lucky), get work to pay for it.
+1. Coffee – drink less, make your own, or (if you’re lucky), get work to pay for it.
 Daily coffee runs are a budget killer; trust me I know!
 I used to go multiple times per day when I worked across the street from a cafe.
 Now it’s a bit more of a walk so I just make a cup in the morning at home.
-Since I drink regular brewed coffee, that was a savings of $2.00 a day.
+Since I drink regular brewed coffee, that was a saving of $2.00 a day.
 If you are a latte drinker you can easily save more.

 2. Buy local, eat in season – Seasonal food that is grown locally is a lot cheaper than stuff that has to be shipped in from further away.
 Plus, it’s better for your health!
 If you live in an area that offers a CSA (Community Supported Agriculture), then sign up pronto!
 Each week you will get a box of fresh fruits and veggies at prices that are usually less than at your grocery store.
 And it’s a lot of fun for kids to open up the box each week and see what’s in it.
 I subscribe to both Terra Firma Farms and Full Circle.
 Or check out your local Farmer’s Market.

-3. Eat more meals at home – As a working Mom it’s not always easy or quick to get dinner on the table after work, but I try to minimize the amount of times our family gets take-away or goes to restaurants.
+3. Eat more meals at home – As a working Mom it’s not always easy or quick to get dinner on the table after work, but I try to minimize the number of times our family gets take out or goes to restaurants.
 Each Sunday I plan our meals for the week, usually around what veggies we have on hand, and I involve my son in this process.
 He gets to pick at least 1-2 dinners a week, and having a plan usually means we are less tempted to go out to eat.
 Usually, I can do any prep work the night before.

 4. Don’t buy what you can make – Do you enjoy yogurt in the morning?
 Invest in a yogurt maker and make your own.
 It’s cheaper to buy milk than it is to buy single-serve yogurt containers, and you can control what ingredients you add.
 Got a craving for chips?
 Take some potatoes from your pantry, slice them with a mandolin and pop them in the microwave for a quick snack.
 Love soup?
 Make a big batch of soup on the weekend, divide into individual portions and you’ve got lunch for the week.